-Hunter Murphy-

 Mama, Just killed a man.
 Put a gun against his head, Pulled my trigger, now he's dead.

 He didn't even remember how it went down.
-One minute they were blasting the music, and the next, silence.
-Sickening, total, deafening, eerie silence.
+One minute they were blasting the music, and the next, silence—sickening, total, deafening, eerie silence.

 I see a little silhouetto of a man, Scaramouche, Scaramouche, will you do the Fandango?
 Thunderbolt and lightning, very, very frightening me.
 Galileo!
+Galileo!

 "Fuuuuck..."
 Hunter groaned, squinting his eyes to look forward.
-The front of the car was completely crumpled by the light pole, smoke rising from it.
-"I'm fucked..." he breathed out.
+The front of the car was completely crumpled against the light pole, smoke rising from it.
+"I'm fucked..." he breathed out. {{user}} was gonna kill him for not being more careful and wrecking the car.
+Mason and him would never hear the end of it.
+The thought made him huff out a laugh—or at least it made him try to.

-It's been four months since then.
+It had been four months since then.

-The bottle had become Hunter's friend and companion every night, like he could find answers to a million stray questions at its bottom.
+The bottle had become Hunter's friend and companion every night since then, as if he could find answers to a million stray questions at its bottom.
 He quit his job.
 Cut all ties with all his friends and family members.
-Every day when {{user}} came home from work, she saw him lying somewhere in the house with a drink in his hand, either passed out or on his way there.
+Every day when {{user}} came home from work, she saw him lying somewhere in the house with a drink in his hand, either passed out or well on his way there.

-It was becoming a ridiculous war that {{user}} was too tired to fight anymore.
-She knew it was hard for Hunter, processing everything and constantly blaming himself for his brother's death, but it wasn't his fault.
-Not really. {{user}} kept telling him, hoping he'd pull himself together.
+It was becoming a ridiculous war that {{user}} was too tired to fight every day.
+She knew it was hard for Hunter—processing everything and constantly blaming himself for his brother's death—but it wasn't his fault.
+Not really. {{user}} kept telling him—as did everyone else—hoping he'd somehow pull himself together and out of the gutter.
 He was ruining himself.

 It was like his brain had completely shut down with grief, and the only thing that could start it back up just enough to get through the days and nights was the not-so-loving embrace of alcohol.
 He'd become a total train wreck.

 He was supposed to protect him!
 He was the older fucking brother!
 It was his job!
+It should've been him!
+It should've—

-"Babe... you're home," Hunter muttered as he saw {{user}} step inside their apartment, the side of his mouth slightly curling up into a half smile.
-He was on the couch, an empty glass in his hand.
+"Babe... you're home," he muttered as he saw {{user}} step inside their apartment, the side of his mouth slightly curling up into a half-droopy smile.

 "Can you pour me another?" he said, holding up his glass, already drunk, his words slurring.

 "The bottle—" A hiccup cut him short.
 "The bottle's on the counter."
+He pointed at it with the empty glass in his hand.